Low, Quebec: History

 Low represents a rare case where the township was formed after the municipality; the township dates back to 1859 whereas the municipality was founded in 1848 and the municipality township was officially established on 1 January 1857, and came into force on 1 January 1858.
 It was named after Charles Adamson Low, an important timber merchant of the region in the mid-19th century, a time when many Irish immigrants settled here.
 Its post office was established in 1854.

 In 1928, the village of Low built the Paugan hydroelectric dam.
 This caused the voluntary flooding of the village to the north, Lac Saint Marie, Quebec.
 Because of the dam, 90% of the village of Lac Saint Marie had to be relocated to higher ground.

 A section of Low called Tucker Lake was home of the Gatineau Clog, a country music festival founded by Wayne Rostad in 1980 until 1995.

 Politics

-The current mayor of Low is Carole Robert, who was elected in November 2017.
-The two most recent former mayors were Morris O'Connor and Michael Francis, who was mayor back in the mid-eighties, and was re-elected in 1997.
+The current mayor of Low is Patrick Beaudry, who was elected in November 2025.
+The most recent former mayors were Carole Robert, Morris O'Connor and Michael Francis, who was mayor back in the mid-eighties, and was re-elected in 1997.
 Francis announced his retirement in the summer of 2009, and finished his term in November 2009.